|Nutritional Guidelines (per serving)|

 How Strong Is a Whipped Sunrise?

-Smirnoff Whipped Cream is a low-proof vodka that's bottled at 60 proof.
+Whipped vodkas are low-proof and often bottled at 60 proof.
 Since a single shot of that is the only liquor in the drink, it's extremely light and will shake up to just 6 percent ABV (12 proof).
-It's like drinking a strong beer, only far more delicious!
+It's like drinking a strong beer, only far more delicious.